integration-online/iib10-sample/README.md

 # iib10-sample

-Temporature convertion service sample from IBM for IIB
+Temperature convertion service sample from IBM for IIB